inpgbburda/FlyMatic/docs/ms_communication.md

 0 - No power requested on corresponding motor
 255 - maximum power requested on corresponding motor

-Bytes are sent in ascending order.
+Bytes are sent in ascending order (Power_4 to Power_1)

 ## Period of sending
 Frames are sent from MainUnit to AuxUnit cyclicaly with 10ms period.

+## Bus settings
+Bus details:
+    - MainUnit is a master of communication.
+    - Motorola mode
+    - first edge of SCK as latching event
+    - low SCK state assummed as idle
+    - 8 bit format of data frame